top of page

 Lab Technician

-Here im focusing on the canopy forming algae Gongolaria ,and the interactions between the various ecological communities.
+Here in the lab I'll be focusing on the canopy forming algae Gongolaria, and the interactions between the various ecological communities.

 B.Sc- Marine Biology, Ruppin Academic Center.